-- 1 3/4 cups whole wheat pastry flour (or substitute all purpose flour)
+- 1 3/4 cups whole wheat pastry flour or substitute all purpose flour

 - 1/3 cup sliced almonds

-- Preheat the oven to 350 degrees F. Lightly grease an 8×8-inch pan with cooking spray, line with parchment paper so that you have some over hanging two sides, then lightly grease again.
+- Preheat the oven to 350 degrees F. Lightly grease an 8×8-inch pan with cooking spray, line with parchment paper (so that you have some overhanging two sides), then lightly grease again.
 Set aside.

-- Sprinkle the baking powder and salt over the top than mix to combine.
+- Sprinkle the baking powder and salt over the top, then mix to combine.
 Reduce the mixer speed to low and, with the mixer running, slowly add in the flour, mixing just until it disappears.
 Stop to scrape down the bowl as needed to make sure the ingredients are evenly blended.
 The dough will be very moist and sticky.

 - Reserve 1/2 cup of the dough for the topping, then scrape the remaining dough into the bottom of the prepared dish.
 With a knife, the back of a spoon, or an offset spatula, spread the dough into an even layer, smoothing it all the way into the corners.
 The layer will seem thin, but it will rise and thicken as it bakes.

 - To make the glaze, whisk together the powdered sugar, almond extract, and milk until smooth.
 Drizzle over the bars, slice, and serve.

-Store leftover cherry bars in the refrigerator for up to four days or individually wrap freeze for up to two months.
+- TO FREEZE: Wrap individually in plastic and freeze for up to 2 months.
 Let thaw overnight in the refrigerator.